Polyhedral divisors and torus actions of complexity one over arbitrary fields: Multigraded algebras and algebraic function fields

-where $t$ is a variable over $\mathbf{k}(C)$, is finitely generated.
-The field of fractions of $B$ is $\mathbf{k}(C)(t)$. \item[\rm (ii)] Assume that for $i = 1,2$ we have either $\rm deg\,\it D_{i} \rm >0$ or $rD_{i}$ is principal for some $r\in\mathbb{Z}_{>0}$.
+where $t$ is a variable over $k(C)$, is finitely generated.
+The field of fractions of $B$ is $k(C)(t)$. \item[\rm (ii)] Assume that for $i = 1,2$ we have either $\rm deg\,\it D_{i} \rm >0$ or $rD_{i}$ is principal for some $r\in\mathbb{Z}_{>0}$.
 If for any $s\in\mathbb{N}$ the inclusion

-holds then we have $D_{1}\leq D_{2}$. \end{enumerate} \end{lemme}
+holds, then we have $D_{1}\leq D_{2}$. \end{enumerate} \end{lemme}

 In the next corollary, we keep the notation of Lemma $3.6$.
-Using Demazure's Theorem for normal graded algebras, we show that each $A_{L}$ admits a D.P.D. presentation given on the same smooth projective curve. \begin{corollaire} There exists a unique $\mathbb{Q}$-divisor $D$ on $C$ such that
+Using Demazure's Theorem for normal graded algebras, we show that each $A_{L}$ admits a D.P.D. presentation with the same regular projective curve $C$. \begin{corollaire} There exists a unique $\mathbb{Q}$-divisor $D$ on $C$ such that

-and the following hold. \begin{enumerate} \item[(i)] If $Q(A_{L})_{0} = \mathbf{k}$ then $D = \frac{\rm div\,\it f}{\it d}$ for some $f\in K_{0}^{\star}$ and some $d\in\mathbb{Z}_{>0}$. \item[(ii)] If $Q(A_{L})_{0} = K_{0}$ then $\rm deg\,\it D\rm >0$. \item[(iii)] If $f_{1}\chi^{s_{1}m},\ldots, f_{r}\chi^{s_{r}m}$ are homogeneous generators of the algebra $A_{L}$ then
+and the following hold. \begin{enumerate} \item[(i)] If $Q(A_{L})_{0} = k$, then $D = \frac{\rm div\,\it f}{\it d}$ for some $f\in K_{0}^{\star}$ and some $d\in\mathbb{Z}_{>0}$. \item[(ii)] If $Q(A_{L})_{0} = K_{0}$, then $\rm deg\,\it D\rm >0$. \item[(iii)] If $f_{1}\chi^{s_{1}m},\ldots, f_{r}\chi^{s_{r}m}$ are homogeneous generators of the algebra $A_{L}$, then

-\end{enumerate} \end{corollaire} \begin{proof} $\rm (i)$ Assume that $Q(A_{L})_{0} = \mathbf{k}$.
-By Lemma $3.6$, $A_{L} = \mathbf{k}[\beta\,\chi^{dm}]$ for some $\beta\in K_{0}^{\star}$ and some $d\in\mathbb{Z}_{>0}$.
+\end{enumerate} \end{corollaire} \begin{proof} $\rm (i)$ Assume that $Q(A_{L})_{0} = k$.
+By Lemma $3.6$, $A_{L} = k[\beta\,\chi^{dm}]$ for some $\beta\in K_{0}^{\star}$ and some $d\in\mathbb{Z}_{>0}$.
 Thus, we can take $D = \frac{\rm div\,\beta^{-1}}{\it d}$.
 The uniqueness in this case is easy.
 This gives assertion $\rm (i)$.